-- Greater coverage.
-Having a bot manage and drive the full analytics allows Internal Audit professionals to get greater coverage across the organization (more data, transactions, etc.) while not increasing the time or FTE needed to analyze large data populations.
+Having a bot manage and drive the full analytics allows internal audit professionals to get greater coverage across the organization (more data, transactions, etc.) while not increasing the time or FTE needed to analyze large data populations.
 This also removes audit luck from the equation and helps auditors get closer to absolute assurance.
 RPA allows teams to find the anomalies in data/transactions and focus on those outliers.

-- Time and cost savings that can be dedicated to more value add engagements.
 Internal audit teams who frequently interact and coordinate with the business and external auditors benefit highly from RPA.
-Audit automation allows Internal Audit to pivot from supporting external audit activities, such as evidence pulling and sample gathering, toward focusing on operational reviews with the business.
+Audit automation allows internal audit to pivot from supporting external audit activities, such as evidence pulling and sample gathering, toward focusing on operational reviews with the business.

-One example was a client that identified multiple bottlenecks in their Internal Audit processes - audit notification, wrap-up, reporting and follow-up tracking.
-Once they implemented automated KPI tracking and reporting to the Audit Committee - the timeline shortened, and they were able to show the benefit on a standardized report without having to spend time manually tracking and reporting.
+One internal audit team identified multiple bottlenecks in their internal audit processes: audit notification, wrap-up, reporting, and follow-up tracking.
+Once they implemented automated KPI tracking and reporting to the Audit Committee, the timeline shortened and they were able to show the benefit of a standardized report without having to spend time manually tracking and reporting.

-One example was a client that used automation to support their SOC 1 and SOC 2 processes for their service auditor.
-The client successfully automated their risk assessment and control certification ahead of the annual inspection.
-Additionally, the client is using RPA to track outstanding evidence, follow-up requests and management responses.
+One example is an internal audit team who used automation to support their SOC 1 and SOC 2 processes for their service auditor.
+They successfully automated their risk assessment and control certification ahead of the annual inspection.
+Additionally, they are using RPA to track outstanding evidence, follow-up requests, and management responses.

-The Internal Audit group at this client also sought to roll out automated testing for their SOX compliance programs across their global companies.
-The group is now estimating a 25% hours savings by implementing this consistency in testing approach, evidence gathering and reporting to management across the program.
+This internal audit group also sought to roll-out automated testing for their SOX compliance programs across their global companies.
+The group is now estimating a 25% hours savings by implementing this consistency in testing approach, evidence gathering, and reporting to management across the program.

-In conclusion, there are plenty of opportunities to leverage intelligent automation for monitoring controls, regulatory compliance, policies and reporting activities.
-It is up to Internal Audit to decide if this is a process worth undertaking — then seek to identify risks associated with intelligent audit automation initiatives and work to build and roll out an RPA plan to ensure proper governance, controls and monitoring are in place.
+In conclusion, there are plenty of opportunities to leverage Robotic Process Automation (RPA) for monitoring controls, regulatory compliance, policies, and reporting activities.
+It is up to internal audit to decide if this is a process worth undertaking — then seek to identify risks associated with intelligent audit automation initiatives and work to build and roll out an RPA plan to ensure proper governance, controls, and monitoring are in place.
 Want to learn more about audit automation?
 Contact us below today.